alexanderwe/checksum-validator/README.md

 * MacOS (tested under V. 10.13 (High Sierra))
 * Windows (tested under Win 10 Pro, Version 1803)
     * Update process is not tested yet, if you see some trouble with future releases please file an issue :)
+* Linux
+    * Update process is not tested yet, if you see some trouble with future releases please file an issue :)

 Head over to the [releases section](https://github.com/alexanderwe/checksum-validator/releases) and download the latest distribution.

 After installing it you are ready to use checksum-validator.